-While raising equity (using IPO, FPO, or convertible securities) remains one method to raise funds for a company, businesses owners may prefer raising debt as it could help retain their control over the business.
-Of course, this decision is strongly dependent on the sufficiency of cash flows to service the interest and principal payments, and a highly-levered company may put a burden on the company’s operations and on the stock price.
-Consequently, the payment terms, the interest rates, the collateral and the entire negotiation process of every loan remains the key to devise the capital strategy of a company.
+While raising equity (using IPO, FPO, or convertible securities) remains one method to raise funds for a company, business owners may prefer raising debt as it could help retain their control over the business.
+Of course, this decision is strongly dependent on the sufficiency of cash flows to service the interest and principal payments.
+A highly-levered company may burden the company’s operations and the stock price.
+Consequently, the payment terms, the interest rates, the collateral, and the entire negotiation process of every loan remain the key to devising the capital strategy of a company.

 Two Types of Credit Facilities

 Broadly, there are two types of credit facilities:

 1) Short term loans, mainly for working capital needs; and

 2) Long-term loans, required for capital expenditure (consisting mainly of building manufacturing facilities, purchase of machinery and equipment, and expansion projects) or acquisitionAcquisitionAcquisition refers to the strategic move of one company buying another company by acquiring major stakes of the firm.
 Usually, companies acquire an existing business to share its customer base, operations and market presence.
 It is one of the popular ways of business expansion. (which could be bolt-on, i.e., smaller in size or could be transformative, i.e., comparable size).

 Financial Modeling & Valuation Course (25+ Hours of Video Tutorials)